GodXuxilie/GodXuxilie.github.io/index.md

 ## News
-- October 2023: We released [RobustSSL Benchmark](https://robustssl.github.io): a benchmark for robustness transferability of robust self-supervised learning!
+- October 2023: We are glad to release [RobustSSL Benchmark](https://robustssl.github.io): a benchmark for robustness transferability of robust self-supervised learning!
 - September 2023: Two papers regarding efficient and effective robust self-supervised pre-training were accepted by NeurIPS'23!
 - September 2023: I was invited as a reviewer for ICLR'24.
 - August 2023: I gave a talk titled as "Towards Effective and Efficient Self-Supervised Robust Pre-training" at AIGC’23, Shanghai, China.